Information for Life Sciences staff

 For postgraduate study, we offer our progressing students a ‘Class of’ scholarship along with an Alumni scholarship which both provide a 10% reduction in the tuition fee.
 More information can be found on the Masters scholarships page.

-If you have an idea for a new programme, please contact Ruth Thorne, Head of Communications and Marketing, and Helen Preston, Taught Programme Support Officer, who together will help you with market data and the paperwork process.
+If you have an idea for a new programme, please contact your Faculty's External Engagement and Global Partner, and the Quality and Standards team (firstname.lastname@example.org), who together will help you with market data and the paperwork process.
 For more information about the process see the Quality and Standards website.

-If you would like to arrange photography or films please contact Ruth Thorne, Head of Communications and Marketing, in the first instance.
+If you would like to arrange photography or films please contact your Faculty's External Engagement and Global Partner in the first instance.

-The CLES preferred supplier for booking Academic and Professional Services staff travel (including PGR students) is Click Travel.
-Find all the information you need to book on the CLES Travel site.
+The preferred supplier for booking Academic and Professional Services staff travel (including PGR students) is Click Travel.
+Find all the information you need to book on the Travel site.

 Centrally bookable rooms